ZaidQureshi/bam/README.md

 Running the Example Benchmark
 -------------------------------------------------------------------------------
-The example benchmark application tests the random and sequential read bandwidth from the GPU threads to the NVMe device.
+The example benchmark application tests the random access read bandwidth from the GPU threads to the NVMe device.
 The application must be run with `sudo` as it needs direct access to the `/dev/libnvm0` file.
 The applicaiton will exist as the `./bin/nvm-cuda-bench` binary after compilation.
 The application arguments are as follows: